turris-cz/user-docs/docs/basics/apps/netmetr.md

 (excluding personal data) and source codes are released on the Open Source principle.

+!!! warning
+    NetMetr has been deprecated and will not be available in the future versions of Turris OS.
+Please use [LibreSpeed](../librespeed/) instead.

 ## Installation & first run

 To use NetMetr on a Turris device proceed in these steps: